What Is an Administrative Medical Assistant?

 Discretion: Confidentiality isn’t just a good idea when dealing with patients and their private information; it’s the law!
 Under the Health Insurance Portability and Accountability Act (HIPAA), you must respect the rights of your patients at all times.
 That means you cannot share information about their medical conditions or treatments with anyone other than authorized personnel and family members.
 It also means that you have to adhere to strict rules about the way you handle their electronic medical records.

-Computer competency: One of your most important roles as a medical office specialist will be to enter and maintain electronic medical data.
+Computer competency: One of your most important roles as an administrative medical assistant will be to enter and maintain electronic medical data.
 You’ll need to be comfortable working on a computer and all the programs that your office uses, adhering strictly to the policies and procedures of your particular office.

 Passion for learning: If you enjoy a challenge and like learning new things, a career in the healthcare industry could be perfect for you.
-Whether you choose to stay a medical office specialist where you’ll always need to be up-to-date on the latest laws, technologies and terminology in the medical field, or whether that job becomes the entry point to a whole new career in the healthcare field, your thirst for knowledge will help you excel.
+Whether you choose to stay an administrative medical assistant specialist where you’ll always need to be up-to-date on the latest laws, technologies and terminology in the medical field, or whether that job becomes the entry point to a whole new career in the healthcare field, your thirst for knowledge will help you excel.

-At American National University, we can train you with the skills you need to work as a medical office specialist so you can begin a rewarding career in the healthcare industry.
+At American National University, we can train you with the skills you need to work as an administrative medical assistant so you can begin a rewarding career in the healthcare industry.
 We can also help you continue your education as you advance your career.
-Check out all our health sciences programs to learn more now.
+Learn more about our Administrative Medical Assisting program.
 Call 888.956.2732 today.

 Click here to view all story archives »